 - Be extra alert during popular trick-or-treating times – 5:30pm – 9:30pm.

-TRICK OR TREAT WITH AN ADULT
+KIDS TRICK-OR-TREAT WITH AN ADULT

 - Children under 12 should trick-or-treat with adult supervision.